coreinfrastructure/best-practices-badge/background.md

 We intend to implement a simple web application to quickly capture self-assertion data, evaluate what it can automatically, and provide badge information.
-That application will itself be OSS, of course.
+That application will itself be OSS, of course, and we intend for the application to meet its own criteria.
 We&#8217;ll probably implement it using Ruby on Rails (since Rails is good for very simple web applications like this one).
 We&#8217;re currently thinking of using Rails version 4.2,